 to find a John Foy office near you

 When a pedestrian is hit by a motor vehicle or bicycle, the pedestrian is almost always injured.
-An accident can be swift, unexpected and deadly.
-It seems counterintuitive, but the Dept. of Transportation found that 88 percent of pedestrian fatalities occurred in normal weather, not fog, rain or snow.
+An accident can be swift, unexpected, and deadly.
+It seems counterintuitive, but the Department of Transportation found that 88% of pedestrian fatalities occurred in normal weather, not fog, rain or snow.

 Atlanta Pedestrian Accident Lawyer Near Me 404-400-4000

 Compensation You May Be Entitled to in a Pedestrian Accident

 As with any personal injury, you are entitled to compensation.
 For a pedestrian accident, you can obtain compensation for:

 - Recover medical costs